Master of Arts in Mass Communication

 The Purpose of an M.A.

-The Master of Arts in Mass Communication degree is designed to prepare students to enter the communications industry or to continue studies toward a Doctor of Philosophy degree.
-Depending upon courses selected, graduate students are prepared for careers or advanced study in the fields of media (journalism, publishing and electronic communications), advertising, public relations and related fields.
+The 30-hour Master of Arts in Mass Communication program is designed to prepare students to succeed in the communications industry or to continue studies toward a Doctor of Philosophy degree.
+Depending upon courses selected, graduate students are prepared for careers and advanced study in media and communication fields, journalism, publishing, advertising, public relations, and other related industries.

-The professional non-thesis program includes coursework that concludes with a capstone final project course.
+The professional non-thesis track includes two required courses, seven elective courses and concludes with a capstone final project course, MCOM 6050.
 This course will be taken in the student's final semester and will require the completion of an applied research project.
-The sports media option is a track within the professional program.
-A typical curriculum in this track includes not only coursework but also an internship in sport and media.
+The sports media focus is an option within the professional program that includes not only coursework but also an internship in a sports communication setting.

 The thesis track prepares students for in-depth studies in theory and research as well provides the foundation for the pursuit of a Ph.D. degree.
 Thesis track details.

-The general professional track allows students to develop additional professional skills across a variety of media fields.
-General professional track details.
+The professional track allows students to develop additional professional skills across a variety of media fields.
+Professional track details.

-Visit the application page to find more information about applying to the M.A. program, plus links to Texas Tech's Graduate School Web site.
+Visit the application page for more information about applying to the Mass Communication master's program, and for links to the Texas Tech Graduate School website.

 For the Graduate Catalog and Course Schedule, go to www.depts.ttu.edu/officialpublications.